How is depression treated?

 There are various treatment options for .
-They include psychological treatments, medication and general measures such as relaxation techniques.
+They include psychological treatments, medication and general measures such as relaxation techniques or the use of sports and exercise.
 Different treatment options are often combined.

 Depression is one of the most common mental illnesses.
-During a depressive episode, people feel like they're in a deep, dark pit for weeks or months, and often can't see any way out.
+People who have acute feel like they're in a deep, dark pit, and often can't see any way out.
+If this feeling lasts several weeks or months, the medical term is a “depressive episode.”
 In chronic , the symptoms last for years.
 Treatment can shorten depressive episodes and relieve the symptoms.

 Does depression always need to be treated?